Best Things To Do In Granada, Spain

 Andalusian food is hearty and flavorful, with dishes like gazpacho, paella, and tapas.
 Granada is the perfect place to enjoy a leisurely meal and people-watch.
-The city’s pedestrian-friendly streets are lined with cafes, bars, and shops.
+The city’s pedestrian-friendly streets are are so pretty, lined with cafes, bars, and shops.
 Granada is an ideal destination for those who want to experience all Spain offers.

 Albaicín is one of the most charming sights in Granada.
 This historic Arab quarter is a UNESCO World Heritage Site.
 Among the narrow and winding streets of Albaicín, you can find beautiful whitewashed old buildings, great Arabic shops and restaurants, picturesque gardens, and great views of Granada and the Alhambra.

 White little houses, minarets converted into Catholic churches, cobbled streets, ceramic tiles with tiles, wrought-iron grilles, Arabic script and arches.
 The hill was included in the UNESCO World Heritage List.The Mirador de San Cristobal observation deck offers a magnificent city view, and the Mirador de San Nicolas terrace overlooks the Alhambra.

 The construction of the quarter dates back to the 14th century.
 At that time, it was surrounded by fortress walls.
 It’s easy to get lost in Albaicín.
 You will find the layout of the streets, the many stairs, and the lanes very confusing.
 But it has a unique charm!